xlcteam/xlc-team.info/content/about.md

 Peter is very important member of the team.
 He helps the team with his fantastic energy, humor and marvelous music on ukulele.
 Of course, he helps with robots as well.
 But keeping team happy and in good mood is his part of a job.
 He is also a pizza man.
-That means he sometimes buy us a pizza.
-Which is very nice.
+That means he sometimes buys us a pizza to keep us focused.
 If you are looking for personal cheerleader, Peter is your choice.
-When he enters our Lab it is much better place than it was before.
+When he enters our Lab it changes to a better place than it was before.

 </div>
 <div class='clear'></div>